BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 This is thanks to ‘editable workflows‘ that let you create if/then rules for sending your reminders (see screenshot below for an example of a workflow being created).

-Creating an abandoned cart workflow in Shopify
+Creating an abandoned cart reminder in Shopify

-Creating an abandoned cart workflow in Shopify
+Creating an abandoned cart reminder in Shopify

 All this means that Shopify’s abandoned cart recovery features are stronger than BigCommerce’s.